maryamact/advance-note-app/README.md

 - React.js + Vite and TypeScript for the front-end
 - Use Custom hooks
 - Local Storage for database
-- Material-UI for the UI components and styling
+- Bootstrap for the UI components and styling
 - React Router for client-side routing